Lina Trivedi: Media appearances and contributions

+Trivedi has appeared in the following media:

+In 2023, Trivedi has also been fictionalized in The Beanie Bubble, directed by Kristin Gore and Damian Kulash, as the character "Maya Kumar", played by Geraldine Viswanathan.
+In the film, Maya lands a temp job working for Ty Warner at Ty, Inc., where she proceeded to take the Beanie Babies craze millions to billions by spawning a multi-million-dollar collector's market online through eBay.

+She was portrayed as the first person to build a website for commercial purposes, as well as writing all the poems on the inside of Beanie Babies tags.
+The movie ended with her walking out of her job after being denied a raise that aligned with her contributions to the company.
+According to the movie, Trivedi's character, Maya Kumar, was referenced as Ty's secret weapon and was offered "20 smackeroos per hour" and she told Ty Warner, "I'm not your secret weapon.
+I'm not a secret, and I'm not yours.
+I quit."

 Books

 Trivedi is the author of the following books:

 Political and social career

 In 2004, Trivedi worked for the Urban League where she worked on the Workforce and Economic Development Team to help individuals transition from disadvantaged backgrounds into the job market.
 In this position, she developed a concept of job fulfillment in the private sector called "Alternative Selection" which is an alternative to Affirmative Action that allows employers to develop pools of candidates based on economic disadvantage, rather than race.
 Madison Gas and Electric was one of the first businesses to adopt such employment methods in 2008.